catamphetamine/javascript-time-ago/README.md

 }
 ```

-To add support for a specific language one should download the corresponding JSON file from [CLDR dates repository](https://github.com/unicode-cldr/cldr-dates-full/blob/master/main) and add the data from that file to the library:
+To add support for a specific language one can download the corresponding JSON file from [CLDR dates repository](https://github.com/unicode-cldr/cldr-dates-full/blob/master/main) and add the data from that file to the library:

 ```js
 import react_time_ago from 'react-time-ago'